Skip to Main Content

 Other Travel and Reimbursement

-Committee members, state agency representatives, and other authorized travelers who are NOT employees of the Butte-Glenn Community College District will use this procedure to obtain reimbursement for allowable travel expenses related to CCC project travel.
+Committee members, state agency representatives, and other authorized travelers who are NOT employees of the Butte-Glenn Community College District or the Chancellor's Office will use this procedure to obtain reimbursement for allowable travel expenses related to CCC project travel.
 This may include committee meetings, other project related meetings, trainings, or workshops.

 1. Download the TRAVEL FORM NON-EMPLOYEES to your desktop.